chipjarred/SOToolTip/README.md

 }
 ```

 The tool tip window is the easy part.
 This implementation positions the window relative to its owner (the view to which the tool tip is attached) while also avoiding drawing offscreen.
 I don't handle the pathalogical case where the tool tip is so large that it can't fit onto screen without obscuring the thing it's a tool tip for.
-Nor do I handle the case where the thing you're attaching the tool tip to is so large that even though the tool tip itself is a reasoble size, it can't go outside of the area occupied by the view to which it's attached.
+Nor do I handle the case where the thing you're attaching the tool tip to is so large that even though the tool tip itself is a reasonable size, it can't go outside of the area occupied by the view to which it's attached.
 That case shouldn't be too hard to handle.
 I just didn't do it.
 I do handle responding to the currently set layout direction.

 If you want to incorporate it into another solution, the code to show the tool tip is